Kbro1989/rscaievolution-png/VISION.md

 KV: globe-1  KV: globe-2  KV: globe-3   KV: globe-n
 ```

+### Important: Globe = Cosmetic Navigation

+The **3D globe is purely cosmetic** - it's a visual navigation interface, not the actual game world.

+- 🖼️ **Globe View** = World selector / travel screen (cosmetic UI)
+- 🎮 **Game View** = Actual gameplay (2D isometric RSC, RS2, etc.)

+Players use the globe to:
+- Choose which server/zone to enter
+- Navigate between eras via boat animation
+- See where other zones are located

+**Gameplay happens in the traditional 2D/isometric view** once you "dock" at a zone.

 ## The Big Picture

 Players navigate a **3D globe** where different regions represent different time periods and game versions.
 Your character, skills, and core progression persist across all zones, but each zone has its own unique content, graphics, and items.